Jasperredis/cerbose-lib/docs/DOCS.md

 #### Logging
 Logging in `cprint` is simple.
-Set the `logfile` argument to whatever file you want (e.g., `logfile="log.txt"`), and upon running the `cprint` function, that log file will be created if it doesn't already exist, and written to (assuming no errors occur).
+Set the `logfile` argument to whatever file you want (e.g., `logfile="log.txt"`), and upon running the `cprint` function, that log file will be created if it doesn't already exist, and the message of the cprint call will be written to it. (assuming no errors occur).
+It will still print the output to the console unless you enable `valonly` (explained later).
-You can also
+You can also enable `logfeedback` (`logfeedback=True`) to have this output upon the log being written:
+![`[INFO]: Logged last message.`](images/b.png)